[la pətit rɔb nwa:r]

 La Petite Robe Noire collection

 Because Guerlain is one of the few remaining houses to stay clear of fashion, specializing only in perfumes, makeup and skin products, fans were surprised to see a creation align itself with one of fashion's most famous statements, Chanel's little black dress.
 (Fox-hunting attire, referenced decades ago in Habit Rouge, hardly counts as fashion.)
 However, what Guerlain wanted to express was not a celebration of fashion or of Chanel, but of the simple perfection and timelessness of the little black dress, something which Guerlain also strives to build into its perfumes.
 "Guerlain is to fragrance what the little black dress is to fashion.
 There's one for everyone," Guerlain incisively states.
-So how does it smell, this "new essential accessory", as Guerlain resolutely calls La Petite Robe Noire?
+So how did it smell, this "new essential accessory", as Guerlain resolutely calls La Petite Robe Noire?

 The borrowed stuff of the formula was in the middle, namely the Musquinade straight from L'Instant Magic, bitter almond, rose, white musk and vanilla, heavenly chewy and luscious like a freshly baked French macaron, with a squirt of amaretto, precisely so Guerlain and deluxe as to make raspberry and licorice suddenly smell like a proper perfume.
 (Indeed, the inspiration came to Delphine Jelk upon tasting a fruity macaron.)
 Finally, the blue was the colour of the juice, a cool blue nuance as unique as the fragrance, tinted with drops of black and red-violet, that makes your mouth water long before pressing the spray button.